VectorInstitute/PromptEngineering/README.md

 user@gpu001:~$ ~/code tunnel
 ```

 You will be prompted to authenticate via Github.
-After that, you can access the tunnel either through your browser.
+After that, you can access the tunnel through your browser.
 If you've logged into Github on your VSCode desktop app, you can also connect from there by installing the extension `ms-vscode.remote-server`, pressing Shift-Command-P (Shift-Control-P), and entering `Remote-Tunnels: Connect to Tunnel`.

 ## Installing dependencies